-Period Total Number of Units Purchased Average Price Paid Purchased as Part of Maximum Number of Units That May Yet Be Purchased Under the Plans
+Period Total Number of Units Purchased (1) Average Price Paid per Unit Total Number of Units Purchased as Part of Publicly Announced Plans or Programs Maximum Number of Units That May Yet Be Purchased Under the Plans

-October 1 - October 31
+October 1 - October 31 17,735 \$ 24.12 - -

-November 1 - November 30 (1) 205 \$
+November 1 - November 30 \$ -

-December 1 - December 31
+December 1 - December 31 - \$ - - -

-Total 205 \$ -
+Total 17,735 \$ 24.12

 (1) The Partnership did not repurchase any of its equity securities during the period covered by this report pursuant to any publicly announced plan or program, and no such plan or program is presently in effect.
-All purchases reflected in the table above reflect purchases of common units by the Partnership in connection with tax withholding obligations of units issued pursuant to the OCI Resource Partners LLC 2013 Long-Term Incentive Plan.
+All purchases reflected in the table above reflect purchases of common units by the Partnership in connection with tax withholding obligations of units issued pursuant to the Ciner Resource Partners LLC 2013 Long-Term Incentive Plan.